 Recommended Online Courses:

-I just took his Beginners course and it was awesome!
+I took his Beginners course a few years back and it was awesome!
 Super affordable, highly knowledgable and engaging.
-He has loads of courses on there that you need to check out right now!
-Even though I’ve had gardens before, none of them were ever super productive.
-I know I need to improve my skills and his beginners course was exactly what I needed.
+He has loads of courses there, including several great free courses for beginners.
 He presents information in an informative and approachable way that leaves you feeling empowered to make better gardening choices.
-And for $20-40 a class (or $100 to get ALL of them) it’s a really good deal!
-Head on over to check it out!
+The Gardening Academy is his comprehensive class package that will be opening for enrollment.
+Head over to check it out!